gradle/gradle-enterprise-build-validation-scripts/Maven.md

 ## Instrumenting the build with Gradle Enterprise

-The scripts that run one or more builds locally can be configured to connect the builds to a given Gradle Enterprise instance in case the builds are not already connected to Gradle Enterprise by passing the `-e` or `--enable-gradle-enterprise` command line argument.
+The scripts that run one or more builds locally can be configured to connect the builds to a given Gradle Enterprise server in case the builds are not already connected to Gradle Enterprise by passing the `-e` or `--enable-gradle-enterprise` command line argument.
 In the example below, the script will configure the non-instrumented builds to connect to the Gradle Enterprise server at ge.example.io.